MACC Ability Classes

 |AW, VAW, BM, VBM, SVBM||45||64|

 |BW, CM, SVCM||60||80|

 For slalom, an average is taken of the best 6 results of the most recent 9 finishes.
 For racers who have not yet made 9 runs, the best 2/3 are used.
 For giant slalom, the best 6 of the last 8 finishes are used.
-For racers without 8 finishes this year, the best 3/4 are used.
+For racers without 8 finishes, the best 3/4 are used.
 Runs are used for the current season and previous two seasons; older result are never included in the calculations.

 You might notice that the classes overlap.
 For example, if an A man gets an average HC under 35, he is moved into a faster class (Elite-2 or Vet-Elite-2, depending on age).
 But if he slows down, he can't leave Elite-2 until the handicap rises to 38.
 This is done to keep racers from bouncing between classes.

 A reference technical memo covers the details of the MACC handicap: The MACC Handicap System.

 Here's the short summary of how racers are placed into classes.